the-pudding/data/queues/README.md

 In general, wait time depends on system capacity, server utilization, and variability** in arrival or processing times.
 It's worth noting that wait times - and also, the difference in wait times between a parallel and pooled setup - are [sensitive](https://nickarnosti.com/blog/longwaits/#fn6) to server utilization level (i.e., how busy a server is), which is why planners often opt to have slack in server availability.
 The number of servers changes how high this sensitivity is [3].

-**Core Takeaway:** Pooled queues (where a single line leads to multiple agents) can be much faster than parallel queues (where each line leads to one agent) because they create economies of scale and allow for flexible reallocation of capacity in response to variability (e.g., if one customer takes an unusually long time to serve).
-Pooling can achieve lower wait times for a given capacity level or lower capacity utilization for a given service level.

 *Note: this may backfire in settings such as healthcare, where the relationship between customer and server (or the server’s sense of [“customer ownership”](https://knowledge.insead.edu/operations/when-several-queues-are-better-one)) can impact processing time, or in settings where customers are [delay-sensitive](https://pubsonline.informs.org/doi/10.1287/mnsc.2020.3663) and decide whether or not to join based on queue length.